akashdhruv/Para-Physics/README.md

 ## Fortran based Hybrid MPI-OpenMP AMR based Computational Physics Solver

-# The solver is still in debug mode, AMR implementations are not working properly
+# The solver is still in debug mode, AMR implementations are not working properly.
+Please look at other ParaSolve repositories for previous version

 Execution instructions